I Found Out My Car Dealership Lied About Me on My Loan Application

 If your car dealership filed a fraudulent loan application without your knowledge, you should contact an experienced Maryland consumer protection attorney.
 The consumer fraud attorneys at Whitney, LLP have decades of experience representing clients in various types of fraud claims, and we are ready to represent you.

 bYou should not have to suffer the consequences a falsified loan application can have on your credit due to a deceptive car dealership.
-To schedule a free legal consultation to discuss your claim, call Whitney, LLP at (410) 583-8000.
+To schedule a consultation to discuss your claim, call Whitney, LLP at (410) 583-8000.